danielkakiuthi/SODV2201_Bowspace/README.md

 # Run Frontend
 ## React
-From the `root` of the project (in a different terminal than the one running the backend):
+From the `root` of the project (in a different terminal than the ones running the database service and the backend):
 - move to the `client` folder by running `'cd client'`
 - run `'npm start'` to execute the react-scripts